stellar/django-polaris/docs/sep6_and_sep24/index.rst

 Because they share a common objective, Polaris' SEP-6 and SEP-24 implementations share many of the same integrations.
-We'll go over these integrations first, then the the integrations specific to each SEP.
+We'll go over these integrations first, then the integrations specific to each SEP.

 Polaris provides a set of base classes that should be subclassed for processing transactions, ``DepositIntegration`` and ``WithdrawalIntegration``.
 These subclasses, along with several other integration functions, should be registered with Polaris once implemented.
-See the `Registering Integrations`_ section for more information.
+See the :doc:`Registering Integrations</register_integrations/index>` section for more information.

 Banking Rails
 ^^^^^^^^^^^^^